-The Intern Credential was created to help school districts fill teacher shortages by allowing them to hire candidates who are nearing completion of their teacher preparation programs.
-The credential is good for a period of two years and it is specific to the school site where the candidate works.
+Internship Credentials are valid for a period of up to two years and it is specific to the school site where the candidate works.
 The Intern Credential holder is a regularly contracted teacher of record subject to all district employment policies.
-At the same time, the credential holder is a student in the teacher preparation program and must meet all requirements for completion.
-Interns use their teaching position as the “student teaching” experience provided that the position fulfills the requirements for student teaching (teaching at least three periods within the candidate’s subject area with one of the 3 periods being a different preparation from the other 2).
+At the same time, the credential holder is a student in the teacher preparation program and must meet all requirements for completion of the program including completing Intern Student Teaching and passage of the CalTPA.

 - Be in good standing in the program and the university;

 - Hold a bachelor's degree from a regionally accredited institution in the US or equivalent.